-Students will be assigned a quizz every week, which will be due before the seminar meeting and will not be reopened.
+Students will be assigned two short quizzes every week, each of which will be due before class time and will not be reopened.
 The quiz will be on Moodle and it is not timed.
 Students can take the quiz as many times as they like, with the recorded grade being the highest grade they receive.
 There will be a combination of technical, methodological, and content questions.
 The content questions will help students zoom in on the most important ideas of the readings.
-The technical questions will help students learn the class's policies and administrative procedures.
-The methodological questions will test skills that will pop up every week, like finding an author's argument and assessing sources.
-Part of this grade as well will be some practice with the research software Zotero, which is mandatory for this course.
+The technical questions will help students learn the class' policies and administrative procedures.
+The methodological questions will test on skills that will pop up every week, like finding an author's argument and assessing sources.